Registration

 You can apply if you have a valid study right at any school in Finland as long as you are a master’s student and your institution is under JOO-Agreement.

-- Course period: Study periods IV and V
+- Course lasts 12 weeks, study periods IV and V

 Workload